WatchdogeDAO/curated-list/README.md

 # Curated List

-A simple Aragon app for daos to manage a list.
+An Aragon app to manage a Curated List.
+It's deployed on Rinkeby under list.open.aragonpm.eth